carl-berg/appeaser/README.md

 		}
 	}

+## Simple Mediator
+The mediator also implements a simpler interface `ISimpleMediator` in case you find the Command/Query names to obtuse and simply want to use a single request method.
+The simple mediator can be used like this:

+    var something = await mediator.Request(new Feature.Request());

+with something like this as the implementation:

+    public class Feture
+    {
+        public class Request : IAsyncRequest<Response> { }

+	    public class Handler : IAsyncRequestHandler<Request, Response>
+	    {
+            public Response Handle(Request request) => new Response();
+	    }

+	    public class Response { }
+    }

 ## Dependency injection
 The appeaser library is ment to be used together with dependency injection.
 As I am not a big believer in adding a dependency resolver for each dependency injection library out there (but in the future I might implement built in dependency injection of some kind), you can easily handle it yourself by implementing the `IMediatorHandlerFactory` interface like this: